w3c/device-memory/README.md

 Device memory is an interesting signal in this context.
 Low memory devices devices (under 512MB, 512MB - 1GB) are widely used in emerging markets.
 Chrome telemetry indicates large number of OOM (out-of-memory) crashes on foreground tabs on these devices.
 In this case, serving a lite version not only improves the user experience, it is necessary for the site to be usable at all (as opposed to crashing due to memory constraint).

 ## Proposal
-We propose a header and web exposed API to surface device capability for memory (RAM).
+We propose a new HTTP Client Hints header and a web exposed API to surface device capability for memory (RAM).
 The mechanism should be extensible to other device capabilities such as CPU i.e. number of cores, clock speed etc.
-A header will enable the server to deliver appropriate content, eg. a “lite” version of the site.
+A Client Hints header will enable the server to deliver appropriate content, eg. a “lite” version of the site.
 The JS API will enable clients to make appropriate decisions eg. using more storage vs. making additional requests, requesting appropriate resources from the server etc.

 ASIDE: the JS API for CPU Cores is already available via hardwareConcurrency API

 ### The Header
-Proposed Header for memory: `device-ram`
-`device-ram : <value>`
-where `<value>` is an approximation the amount of ram in GiB (floating point number).
+Proposed Client Hints Header for memory: `device-ram` `device-ram : <value>` where `<value>` is an approximation the amount of ram in GiB (floating point number).
 The `<value>` is calculated by using the actual device memory in MiB then rounding it to the smallest nearest number where only the 2 most signicant bits can be set and the rest are zeros (i.e of the binary form `((1|11)0*)`).
 Then diving that number by 1024.0 to get the value in GiB.